notnithila/tech-cat-training/activities/wk6/AI Services/README.md

 - **AWS Translate**: Discover how to translate text into different languages.
 - **AWS Macie**: Investigate how to identify and protect sensitive data.
 - **AWS Bedrock**: Explore generative AI models for creating personalized content.
+- **AWS Transcribe**: See how Amazon Transcribe creates a text copy of speech in real time

 **Step 3: Develop Use Cases**